 Results from the USFWS Pacific Lamprey Assessment and Template for Conservation Measures (Assessment) indicate Pacific lamprey do not seem to be recovering in the Columbia Basin.
-A risk assessment conducted at the 4th code HUC level show that Pacific Lamprey distribution and abundance has decreased (Luzier et al. 2011).
+A risk assessment conducted at the 4th code HUC level show that Pacific Lamprey distribution and abundance have decreased compared to historic levels and that many threats are impacting Pacific Lamprey throughout their range (Luzier et al. 2011).
+In addition no areas are recovered or recovering enough to restore extirpated or high risk areas.